 The Eclipse Plug-in gives users the ability to upload files and perform reviews from within any Eclipse-based application.
 A variety of applications are supported.

-The Visual Studio Plug-in gives users the ability to upload files and perform reviews from within Microsoft Visual Studio.
+The Visual Studio Extension gives users the ability to upload files and perform reviews from within Microsoft Visual Studio.

-Collaborator integrates with many popular Version Control Systems.
-Integrations include command-line, graphical, and Eclipse plug-in clients and Version Control triggers.
-Server integration is supported for selected Version Control Systems and requires that a properly configured client be configured on the Collaborator server.
+Collaborator integrates with many popular source control systems.
+Integrations include command-line, graphical, Visual Studio and Eclipse plug-in clients and version control triggers.
+Server integration is supported for selected version control systems and requires that a properly configured client be configured on the Collaborator server.